flyteorg/flyte/rsts/concepts/flyte_console.rst

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/clone_execution_002.png
     :alt: Clone execution

-    Step 2: Clone execution.
+    Step 2: "Clone execution" button.

 |

 Relaunch Execution
 ------------------

-**Relaunch** button allows you to relaunch an execution with pre-populated inputs.
+**Relaunch** button allows you to relaunch an already terminated execution with pre-populated inputs.
+This option can be helpful to try out a new version of a Flyte entity.

 |